2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/README.md

 Secondly, will the network learn to keep bias close to 0 to preserve information? (probably, but we can't prove it with any level of rigour)

-Thirdly, will these "memory neurons" even emerge through a training process? (absolutely no idea)"wE LeAvE It As aN ExCercISe fOR thE ReaDER"
+Thirdly, will these "memory neurons" even emerge through a training process? (absolutely no idea)

 So we decided to try and design a new variant of RNN, that can fit the criteria and has a few other features.
+We are going to refer to these as "fastlane networks".

+We ditched a layered structure, instead we have an order for the neurons to "fire" in and every neuron can have connections with any other neuron(no connections to itself, no point in doing so).